 Professor Guzmán is the Full Professor of Biochemistry and Molecular Biology at Madrid’s Complutense University.
 His PhD and postdoctoral research focused on the study of the regulation of liver and brain lipid metabolism.
 During the last twenty years he has been mostly involved in the study of how cannabinoids act in the body, with special emphasis on the molecular mechanisms of that action and on understanding how cannabinoids control cell generation and death.
 This work has allowed characterizing new effects and signalling pathways evoked by cannabinoids, as well as putting forward new physiopathological implications derived from them.
 Dr. Guzman has published 136 articles and 7 patents and supervised 15 PhD thesis.
 He has been Secretary of the SEBBM (2006-2010) and founder and secretary of the Spanish Society for Cannabinoids Research (SEIC) where he is the current President.
 He is also an Academic Member of The Royal National Academy of Pharmacy (Spain) as well as a member of the Board of Directors of the International Association for Cannabinoid Medicines (IACM).
 Professor Guzman resides in Spain.

-Dr Sánchez is an Assistant Professor at Complutense University, Madrid Spain.
+Dr Sánchez is an Associate Professor of Biochemistry and Molecular Biology and Vice Dean of Research of the School of Biology.
 Her PhD and postdoctoral training were focused on lipid signaling, including that of cannabinoids in an oncology setting.
 The goal of her current research is to understand and exploit cannabinoids as potential antitumoral agents in breast cancer.
 More recently, she has also focused her attention on new cannabinoid receptors and their possible involvement in cannabinoid antitumoral action in breast cancer and other type of tumors.
 She has been Secretary of the Spanish Cannabinoid Research Society (2011-2015) and is one of the founders and Secretary of the Spanish Observatory on Medicinal Cannabis.
 Dr Sanchez resides in Spain.

 Dr Federman is the Director of the Pediatric Bone and Soft Tissue Sarcoma Program at University of California (Los Angeles), part of the UCLA Sarcoma Program and UCLA's Jonsson Comprehensive Cancer Centre.
 He specialises in treating children, adolescents and young adults with these aggressive cancers.
 He runs a comprehensive and multidisciplinary program involving paediatric and medical oncologists, radiation oncologists, orthopaedic oncology surgeons, musculoskeletal radiologists and pathologists, nuclear medicine specialists, physical therapists and prosthetic specialists.